Achievable logoAchievable logo

 • 80% of offering proceeds will be spent in that state

-Investors must be state residents and wait 6 months prior to selling any Rule 147 securities to a non-state resident.
-However, they can sell the securities immediately to another resident of the state.
+Investors must be residents of the state.
+They must also wait 6 months before selling any Rule 147 securities to a non-resident.
+However, they may sell the securities immediately to another resident of the state.

 Although there’s no SEC oversight for Rule 147 offerings, state registration typically applies.
-In particular, intrastate securities are usually subject to state registration by qualification (we’ll discuss more later in this unit).
+In particular, intrastate securities are usually subject to state registration by qualification (more on this later in the unit).

 Key points